Water Rates & Charges

 Click here for charts showing water service and water usage charges.

 The Water Usage Charge is based on how much water is used.
 The charge is $2.14 per Ccf, or 100 cubic feet, which is equal to 748 gallons.
 The type of water meter we use measures water in Ccf.
-Five gallons of water cost one cent.
+Four gallons of water cost one cent.

 The Water Service Charge is based on the size of the water meter.
 Meters sized 5/8" or 3/4" are used in single family homes and duplexes.
 Commercial and industrial meters range from 1" to 12".
 See the charts above or below for the charge per meter size.